This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 8. Arak containing methanol

 Maybe the most dangerous of the scams in Bali is the practice of swapping brand spirits with arak in cocktails to increase profit margins.
-The excessive taxes on alcohol in Indonesia causes many establishments to look for ways to cut costs.
+The excessive taxes on alcohol in Indonesia cause many establishments to look for ways to cut costs.
 Especially those who sell cocktails for 15k or offer free welcome drinks as a way of attracting customers off the street.

 Arak is a clear, home-distilled spirit often referred to as Indonesian Moonshine.
 Because arak is cheaply produced, often in people’s backyards, some batches become contaminated with methanol.
 Many, both tourists and locals, lose their lives to methanol poisoning in Bali every year.
 And as little as a teaspoon of methanol can cause blindness or organ failure.
 So be careful!